electron/rfcs/text/0017-shared-texture.md

 });
 ```

-This managed API will automatically handles IPC and reference counting for users.
+This managed API will automatically handle IPC and reference counting for users.
 When all holders in different processes called `release()`, the resource will be automatically released.
 However, if advanced user wants to access raw APIs, they can use `subtle` property to access them.
 For more details, please take [the test](https://github.com/electron/electron/blob/main/spec/api-shared-texture-spec.ts) as an example.

 ## Reference-level explanation